iinahmariee/OBINETA_SERPINA1_UCSC_Genome_Browser/README.md

 - **Date completed:** September 23, 2026

-# From Genome to Cell: Exploring a Disease Gene Using the UCSC Cell Browser
+## PART 2: From Genome to Cell — Exploring a Disease Gene Using the UCSC Cell Browser

 **Name:** Obiñeta, Inah Marie
 **Date Completed:** September 25, 2026